AdobeDocs/workfront-fusion.en/help/workfront-fusion/fusion-product-releases/fusion-releases-2022/fusion-feb-21-22.md

 * Create, update, and read agreements or other records
 * List or search for records in your Adobe Acrobat Sign account
 * Make a custom API call

-For more information, see [Adobe Acrobat Sign modules](../../../workfront-fusion/apps-and-their-modules/adobe-sign-modules.md).